decorative

 Tornadoes

-- If you’re in a building without a designated safety area, go to the lowest level of the building or find an area to put as many walls between you and the tornado.
+2. If you’re in a building without a designated safety area, go to the lowest level of the building or find a room that puts as many walls possible between you and the tornado.

-- Cover your head with a helmet or or mattress.
-If nothing else, blankets or clothes can help shield you from flying debris.
+3. Cover your head with a helmet or mattress.
+Blankets or piles of clothing can help shield you from flying or falling debris.

-- If there’s a ditch or lower ground near you, leave your vehicle, lie on the ground, and cover your head with your arms and hands.
+5. If you don’t have access to a tornado shelter while driving and there’s a ditch or lower ground near you, leave your vehicle, lie on the ground, and cover your head with your arms and hands.

 Source: National Geographic Tornado Safety Tips